obeli-sk/obelisk/README.md

     * Replay and fork existing workflows(planned).
 Fix problems and continue.

 ## Concepts and features
-* *Activities* that must be idempotent, so that they can be stopped and retried at any moment.
+* *Activities* that must be idempotent (retryable), so that they can be stopped and retried at any moment.
 This contract must be fulfilled by the activity itself.
     * WASI activities are executed in a WASM sandbox
         * Able to contact HTTP servers using the WASI 0.2 HTTP client.
         * Able to read/write to the filesystem (planned).